wezong/collegeapp/README.md

 4. I would like to go to a learning environmetn where class rigor is not very difficult.
 I want to learn but I don't want a learning environmetn that is very competitive and stressful.
 5. I really enjoy playing soccer.
 I would like to go to a school that has club programs for soccer.

-Questions should be based around your preferences of learning environment and what you want to experience in colelge.
+Questions should be based around your preferences of learning environment and what you want to experience in college.

 ## Project Proposal